 With an estimated 10 million children who struggle to read, it is even more important for teachers to take a comprehensive approach to reading instruction.
 A way to do this is provide a literacy rich classroom and to also implement the five components to reading.
 Without all five components, instruction will be unsuccessful.
-This includes fluency.
+This includes reading fluency.
 While it may not seem that the speed which one reads would have an impact on overall reading success, it does.
 In fact, like all the others, it has a lasting impact.
 I’m here today to answer some important questions when it comes to teaching reading fluency.

 Teaching reading is a big task.
 Big enough that a comprehensive approach needs to be taken, which is why research now identifies that reading instruction should include five components:

 - phonemic awareness – the ability to hear and identify phonemes, the smallest units of sound

 - phonics – the sound/grapheme relationship of letters and combinations make words and meaning